 The Royal Canadian Mounted Police, more commonly known as Mounties, is Canada's national police force, but they do not generally wear their red jacket, navy jodhpurs, brown boots and hat except for official or ceremonial reasons.
 In addition, Mounties do not police the country's most populous provinces of Ontario or Quebec (except in federal buildings).
 Each of these provinces has its own provincial police force.Continue to 9 of 10 below.

 As a whole, Canadians do not hold dear the right to bear arms.
 Nevertheless, Canadian citizens may possess firearms under Canada's Firearms Act of 1995, and at least 7 million Canadians do.
 Firearms owned by Canadians are mostly for sporting and recreational purposes, with next to no licenses issued to people who want to carry a gun for personal protection.

 Myth #10 - All Canadians Say "Eh."

-What can I say?
-This one is pretty much true, as least as far as English speaking Canada goes.
+What can we say?
+This one is actually pretty much true, at least as far as English speaking Canada goes.